GabrielMoreau/uvmat-doc/README.md

 - 2000 - [Presentation done at Meteo-France](bib/2000-civ-at-meteofrance.pdf) (pdf)

 ## Follow us

 UVMAT is under active development.
 New features are regularly included but these are made with sake of compatibility with the existing.

+## Tutorials

+A set of test examples are described in these tutorials, as listed in the table of content.
+Follow the links to get the instructions on-line.

+The requested files are provided in set of archives UVMAT_DEMO... at [<http://servforge.legi.grenoble-inp.fr/pub/soft-uvmat>].

+These DEMO files can be alternatively read and processed online from the OpenDAP server <http://servdap.legi.grenoble-inp.fr/opendap/meige/18UVMAT_DEMO_SOURCES> (accessible in the upper bar menu Open of the GUI *uvmat*).

+Each folder contains both a sub-folder of raw images and processing results.